RS2G: Data-Driven Scene-Graph Extraction and Embedding for Robust Autonomous Perception and Scenario Understanding

 \subsection{Experimental Setup}

+\textbf{Platform:} We conduct our experiments on a Linux server with an Intel Xeon E5 CPU and an NVIDIA TITAN Xp GPU for training and evaluating each model.

-We used three different types of datasets for our experiments: (i) simulated lane change scenarios of varying risk in the CARLA driving simulator \cite{dosovitskiy2017carla}; (ii) real-world, clear-weather safe driving in the California Bay Area from the Honda Driving Dataset \cite{ramanishka2018toward}; and (iii) real-world crashes and dangerous road scenarios from dash-cam footage in the Detection of Traffic Anomaly Dataset \cite{yao2020dota}.
-We refer to these datasets as (i) \textit{271-carla} and \textit{1043-carla}, (ii) \textit{1361-honda}, and (iii) \textit{620-dash}, respectively, with the number indicating the number of driving clips in each dataset.
-Each driving clip is between 10-40 seconds in duration.
-We also used a subset of \textit{1361-honda} consisting of only lane-changing clips, denoted as \textit{571-honda} for our transfer learning experiments.
-For further details about dataset preparation, please refer to \cite{malawade2022spatiotemporal}.
-We use the roadscene2vec library \cite{malawade2022roadscene2vec} to represent the scene-graphs, train the models, and perform the evaluation in PyTorch.
+\textbf{Dataset:} Our evaluation utilized three different types of datasets: (\romannumeral 1) simulated lane change scenarios of varying risk from Carla~\cite{dosovitskiy2017carla}, denoted as \textit{271-carla} and \textit{1043-carla}; (\romannumeral 2) real-world, clear-weather safe driving in California Bay Area from Honda~\cite{ramanishka2018toward}, denoted as \textit{1361-honda}; and (\romannumeral 3) real-world crashes and dangerous road scenarios from dash-cam footage from the Detection of Traffic Anomaly Dataset~\cite{yao2020dota}, denoted as \textit{620-dash}.
+We use the same dataset preparation steps as in ~\cite{malawade2022spatiotemporal}.
+The number of risky and non-risky scenes in each dataset is listed in Table \ref{tab:imbalance}.
+For subjective risk assessment of each dataset, we use $70\%$ of data for training and $30\%$ of data for inference.
+For transfer learning experiments, we train with 70\% of the training dataset and evaluate with 100\% of the inference dataset, since the training and inference datasets are distinct.